There are many areas in which we play a positive role in supporting the community and environment that we work and live in.

 We were shirt sponsors as part of the Chiltern 100 Festival, for Action4Youth, who are a youth charity, who provide positive experiences an activities which inspire children and young people.
 Their aim is to enable young people of all abilities and disabilities to learn to challenge themselves and work with others, focussing on what they can achieve, rather than what they can’t.Visit their site

-Chandler Garvey staff are also active in setting themselves challenges to raise money for worthy causes and have been known to climb the Three Peaks raising over £1,600 for Bloodwise, complete the Walk the Walk Moonwalk Marathon for breast cancer and this year, walk Hadrian’s Wall, raising. money for the Alzheimer’s Society.
+Chandler Garvey staff are also active in setting themselves challenges to raise money for worthy causes and have been known to climb the Three Peaks raising over £1,600 for Bloodwise, complete the Walk the Walk Moonwalk Marathon for breast cancer, walk Hadrian’s Wall, raising. money for the Alzheimer’s Society and this year, cycling the Prudential Ride London 100 mile route, raising money for Youth Minds mental health charity in August 2019.

 We recognise that we have the capacity to help shape the built environment through the work we undertake for investors and developers, but equally recognise that we should give something back to the community within which we live and work and try to lead by example in our sector.